Skip to Content

 Even though two weeks are not enough time to see everything the Baltics have to offer, this itinerary will help you make the most of your time and be sure that you don’t miss any of the ‘musts’.

 Good to know: The best way to visit the Baltics is by renting a car and doing a self-drive road trip.
-But this trip is also doable without a car – there are excellent bus/train connections (and buses are reliable and comfortable) and for some popular places nearby, you can also take day tours from the capital cities.
-This itinerary is structured as a self-drive Baltics road trip but it also includes all the tips and suggestions for those who are using public transport.
-Take a look!
+But this trip is also doable without a car.
+There are excellent bus/train connections between the main towns (and buses are reliable and comfortable) and you can also take day tours from the capital cities.

 Good to know: This Baltics travel itinerary starts in Tallinn, Estonia, and ends in Vilnius, Lithuania, but you can easily do it the other way around – from Vilnius to Tallinn.
-There’s really not much difference which way you travel, and both cities have very good flight connections to various European countries.
+There is really not much difference which way you travel, and both cities have very good flight connections to various European countries.

 Here’s our suggested Baltics travel itinerary: